syakante/cneconcoerc/README.md

 ## convert_to_h0.py

+Converts non-H0 product codes to H0 product codes.
+This is becaues it's not currently possible to convert older nomenclatures to newer nomenclatures.

-Input: trade data from get_trade.py or calc_pct.py
+Input: trade data from `get_trade.py` or `calc_pct.py`

 Output: same data but with the cmdCodes updated to H0